jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 1/3/2016

 # Overview
 Visual Basic for Applications modules that have assisted me in day-to-day analysis tasks.
-Some of these modules may be used for general purposes and other modules are very custom to specific ananlysis tasks I have had.
+Most of these modules can be downloaded and used for general purpose analysis and graphing tasks within excel.

 #Package Contents
-formatSignificantResults.bas
+-formatSignificantResults.bas
-EpUtilities.bas
+-GraphUtilities.bas

 #formatSignificantResults